qidi-community/Plus4-Wiki/content/heater-ssr-upgrade/README.md

 - OMRON G3NA-210B
 - Panasonic AQA211VL 15A
 - Fotek SSR-10DA ❗Be careful of clones that look similar.
 Real Fotek SSRs are made in Taiwan, not China, and are not called F**Q**TEK.
+[See this article](https://protosupplies.com/inferior-counterfeit-fotek-ssr-25-solid-state-relays-on-the-market/) for more details.

 They were chosen based on the following criteria: